endymion1818/deliciousreverie/content/post/book-review-the-city-and-the-city-china-mieville.md

 date = "2016-06-15T15:21:21+01:00"
 draft = false
-title = "Book Review: The City & The City, China Mieville" categories = [
+title = "Book Review: The City & The City, China Mieville" description = "Time is precious for me having a kid and a demanding job, so I'm pleased I've managed to find the time to read The City & The City, China Mieville's (very successful) attempt at the crime thriller genre." categories = [
   "personal"
 ]